aai-institute/pyDVL/docs/getting-started/glossary.md

 Introduced into data valuation by [@koh_understanding_2017].
 [[influence-function|Documentation]].

-### inverse Hessian-vector product
+### Inverse Hessian-vector product

-iHVP involves calculating the product of the inverse Hessian matrix of a function and a vector, which is essential in optimization and in computing influence functions efficiently.
+iHVP is the operation of calculating the product of the inverse Hessian matrix of a function and a vector, without explicitly constructing nor inverting the full Hessian matrix first.
+This is essential for influence function computation.

+### Kronecker-Factored Approximate Curvature

+K-FAC is an optimization technique that approximates the Fisher Information matrix's inverse efficiently.
+It uses the Kronecker product to factor the matrix, significantly speeding up the computation of natural gradient updates and potentially improving training efficiency.

 ### Least Core